CoryBorek/notes-md/classes/cs4470/2-insertion-sort.md

 In the merge case we will put the result into a temporary array, and copy it back to the original array.

+We want to know the complexity of the code, but don't know everything.

+We write the recurrance relation, and use either the substitution method, tree method, and master theorem to find it.

+Substitution method, Tree method use math.

+Master Theorem can estimate by looking at constants.

+Further discussion in chapter 4.

+We can create a trial problem to test it.

+1(8) -> 2(4) -> 4(2) -> 8(1)

+When we merge our item, our cost of the function at each level is n.

+Number of levels are n -1.

+in our case 8 cost, 3 levels

+total cost is 8 * 3, 3 is $\log 8$, so $8 \log 8$ or $n \log n$.

+With merge sort, best case for cost is $n/2$, worst case is $n$.

+best case is an order of $\frac{n}{2}\log n$ worst case is $n\log n$

+average case is $\frac{3n}{4}\log n$ or $n\log n$.

+This means that our performance will not change in time.

+The only drawback is that we use a lot of extra memory.

+If memory is not a constraint for this, then use merge sort.

+### Implementation for merge function

 ```cpp
 template<class ItemType>
 void Merge(ItemType values[], int leftFirst, int leftLast, int rightFirst, int rightLast)